Culture Shock: A Help Guide

 - try not to withdraw (schedule in social activities weekly)

 Not everyone requires therapy when experiencing culture shock.
 But sometimes when we face difficulties in the present it it can also trigger old and painful memories from the past.

 If your culture shock has left you feeling consistently depressed, or is going on far longer than seems normal and is causing personality changes you aren't comfortable with, a therapist can help get you manage your moods, get back on on track, and find your inner resources to successfully navigate your new life experience.

 But you don't have to feel low to benefit from seeing a therapist when experiencing culture shock.
 It might be that you are simply frustrated by your own reactions to your new world and want to understand yourself more.

 If you are curious about the way you respond to stress and want to know why, or are being very hard on yourself about how you are handling change and can't seem to give yourself a break, or are finding that you have lost your self-esteem and want it back, therapy can help.
 A counsellor or psychotherapist can give you a fresh perspective on yourself, help you find new coping mechanisms, and support you in finally changing patterns you might have used for years when managing stress.

 If you are in a country where you don't speak the language, don't feel you cannot find help.
 There might be expat therapists practising in many languages in your new country.
-And nowadays there are many psychotherapists and counsellors who offer psychotherapy sessions over Skype internationally.
+And nowadays there are many psychotherapists and counsellors who offer psychotherapy online therapy sessions.

 In this sense, culture shock can be a gift in that it gives us a window to see parts of ourselves we might not otherwise experience, or just to see ourselves clearly enough we can take the time to decide how we would like to change and work to do so.
 With patience and perhaps some help, living in a foreign country or a new social environment can increase your self-awareness and lead to greater understanding of others, making you more tolerant of both yourself and those around you.